ambachtelijk/express-mvc-boilerplate/README.md

 ### View

 ### Controller
 A controller file has the following structure.
-Replace `BaseController` with any controller in the `controller/_abstract` directory.
+Replace `BaseController` with any controller name in the `controller/_abstract` directory.
 ```javascript
 module.exports = BaseController.extend({
     indexAction: function(next) {